What Is Website ADA Compliance & Why Is It Important?

 How Does ADA Compliancy Apply to the Web?

 Businesses who operate a website online must comply with ADA regulations and make their content accessible to everyone, including those with disabilities.
 This simply means that a website must be designed to be accessible to the deaf, blind or those who navigate by voice, screen readers or other assistive technologies.
-Websites must consider font sizes for everyone and comply with minimum standards, color palettes used on a site, captioning and alt text for images, image accessibility and functionality to work with screen reading devices.
+Websites must consider font sizes for everyone, colors used on the site, captioning, image accessibility and functionality to work with screen reading devices.

 Dominos Handed ADA Compliance Suit from Federal Government